395t/review-assignments/_summaries/reddi2019on_1.md

 <img width="700px" src="reddi2019on_1c.png"/>

-The modified algorithm known as AMSGrad based on adam.
+The modified algorithm known as AMSGrad based on Adam.